Zen Arbitrage seems too good to be true, right?

 If you can’t stand being on a computer for hours on end, you’re probably going to hate using Zen Arbitrage.

-I legitimately stopped sourcing locally and attempted to go full-time sourcing books online… and I just wasn’t able to swing it.
+I legitimately stopped sourcing books locally and attempted to go full-time sourcing books online… and I just wasn’t able to swing it.

 I wasn’t able to swing it for two reasons.

-Many of the most profitable books have pretty low demand outside of textbook season, and I often found myself competing fiercely with other sellers to nab that elusive next sale.
+Many of the most profitable books have lower demand outside of textbook season, and I often found myself competing fiercely with other sellers to nab that elusive next sale.

-You need money to make money
+Downside #3: You need money to make money.

 This is the second reason I wasn’t able to swing a full-time income with online book arbitrage: I didn’t have enough startup money to generate a return substantial enough to live off of.